 In search of a competitive advantage, retailers are striving to offer a broader range of goods including rare and exotic items, which often come with a short shelf life.

 It can be difficult to judge the demand for highly perishable goods and traditional supply-management systems base their forecasts on fixed rules.

 Traditionally, as the demand for certain produce shifts daily, planners continually enter various types of data manually into their replenishment systems.

 Machine learning could be the answer to this cumbersome and expensive process.
-In contrast to the software currently used by retailers, machine learning systems can collect, analyze, and adjust large data sets from a variety of sources efficiently and at low cost.
+In contrast to the software currently used by retailers, machine learning systems can collect, analyze and adjust large data sets from a variety of sources efficiently and at a low cost.

 A report by McKinsey & Company found that some retailers are already seeing the benefits of implementing machine learning processes for replenishment.
-They found reductions of up to 80% in stock-out rates, reductions of more than 10% in days of inventory on hand and write-offs and gross margin growth of up to 9%.
+They found reductions of up to 80 percent in stock-out rates, reductions of more than 10 percent in days of inventory on hand and write-offs and gross margin growth of up to 9 percent.

 Robots keeping stock

-Amazon now has 45,000 fulfilment robots working in its warehouses worldwide.
+Amazon now has 45,000 fulfillment robots working in its warehouses worldwide.
 The company is expected to replace all employees who perform repetitive tasks with machines in the not-too-distant future.

 This may worry some, but it’s not all bad news.
 Robots in stockrooms and warehouses can free people from dangerous, tedious working environments.
 The new machinery can efficiently process stockroom orders, helping to avoid lost or damaged stock and reduce employee injuries.